KudoLoneWolf/Test/README.md

 updated on 29th october
 updated on 30th october
 updated on 31th october
-updated on 2nd November
+updated on 2nd november
-updated on 3rd November
+updated on 3rd november